kqito/use-global-context/README.md

 On the other hand, while redux is appropriate for managing large amounts of state, I don't think it's necessary for small projects to adopt such a large library.

 This library is intended to avoid the implementation costs of redux and also to prevent unnecessary renders, which is a problem with the context API.

+And This library is also a test experimental implementation for [this RCF](https://github.com/reactjs/rfcs/pull/119).

 ## Installation
 You can install the package from npm.